Azharullah: Career in Pakistan

-Baluchistan, Multan, Punjab, Quetta and Water and Power Development Authority.
+Baluchistan, Multan, Punjab, Quetta and Water and Power Development Authority (WAPDA).
 During this time he took 190 first-class wickets at an average of 26.62.
-His most prolific season was 2007–08, when he took 52 wickets for Water and Power Development Authority and Baluchistan.
+His most prolific season was 2007–08, when he took 52 wickets for WAPDA and Baluchistan.

 Northants career

 In 2009 Azharullah married an English woman and played league cricket in Yorkshire with the intention of later playing county cricket.

 Azharullah signed for Northants for the 2013 season and he made an immediate impact, especially in the Twenty20 competition.
 He took the most wickets in the competition that year, with 27 at 12.62 and played in the final, against Surrey He has continued to be a regular in the Northants team in all three forms of the game and his initial one-year contract was renewed once, and further extended to last until 2017.
 He has returned twice to Twenty20 finals day, Northants finishing runners-up in 2015, and beating Durham in the 2016 final.